 Compare Status Description Equal The selected attribute's value or all attributes of the selected object are the same in eDirectory and Designer.
 Unequal The value of the selected attribute, or one or more attributes of the selected object, are different in eDirectory and Designer.
 Not Deployed The selected object or the object containing the selected attribute is not deployed to eDirectory.
-Not Imported The selected object or object containing the selected attribute does not exist in Designer.
+Not Imported The selected object or object containing the selected attribute does not exist in Designer or when the object is referenced by one or more objects being compared.
 Renamed Designer tracks objects that are deployed, then renamed in the Designer project.
 The Designer and eDirectory DNs are displayed in the value fields.
 Unknown The selected object or object containing the selected attribute cannot be compared, such as a password.
 Deleted Designer also tracks objects that are deployed, then deleted from the Designer project.
 To delete the object from eDirectory during deployment, select Delete the Identity Vault object .